 Repeat the process for each of your loans and debts using the appropriate cell numbers.
 When finished, it will look something like this.

-Step 5: Calculate the Debt Snowball in Action
+Step 5: Calculate the Debt Snowball Spreadsheet in Action

-The best part about creating a debt snowball spreadsheet in Excel or Google Sheets is it allows you to easily use the concept of the debt snowball vs writing down your debts on paper.
+The best part about creating a debt snowball spreadsheet in Excel or Google Sheets is it allows you to see quickly how fast you can be debt free.

 The magic begins when you pay off one of your debts.